Borg El Arab University Hospital: Pediatric Oncology Center

-Pediatric Oncology Center was established in 2018 as hospital specializing in the treatment of children's cancer.
+Pediatric Oncology Center was established in 2018 as hospital specializing in the treatment of children's cancer, led by Doctor Shady Fadel, the professor of Oncology at Alexandria University.
 The Center in the first phase consists of a main building on an area of 5 acres, consisting of four floors; The first floor for surgery, the second for hematology, the third for solid tumors, and the fourth for one-day treatment.
 The cost of establishing the first stage was about E£350 million.

-The hospital has a capacity of about 80 patient beds, 6 beds for intensive care, and 5 operating rooms.
+The hospital has a capacity of about 80 patient beds, 10 beds for intensive care, and 5 operating rooms.
 Since its conversion into a hospital specializing in the treatment of children's cancer, the hospital has received about 4,900 children with cancer until the end of 2020, with an average of about 1,600 children annually.

 During the same period, 60 surgeries were performed per month.
 Work is currently underway to establish a radiotherapy center equipped with the latest equipment.
 In the second phase, 2 additional buildings will be constructed as expansions for the Children's Cancer Hospital, as well as a Cancer Research Center, an educational school, and an adult cancer hospital.
 With a capacity of 200 beds.